jkoz/ihet3/main.md

 Sometimes, it is hard to find a root cause of certain equipment problems.
 Incompetence technicians may go straight to replace the broken components.
 This approach is not brilliant.
 For example, if a filter is clogged, oil will become hot.
-If a technician is just replace the filter without digging why the filter is plugged, he or she will replaces that filter second time.
+If a technician just replaces the filter without digging why the filter is plugged, he or she will replace that filter second time.
-There are various root reasons causing oil filter clogged, such as incorrect oil viscosity, contamination, metal-to-metal contacts.
+There are various reasons causing oil filter clogged, such as incorrect oil viscosity, contamination, or metal-to-metal contacts.
 Thus, big companies always have a good finding process chart for technicians' references.

 ![**Figure 3**: Flow chart illustrates the process of fault finding](flowchart1.jpg)